Can Groundcover Replace Mulch? - World's Coolest Rain Gauge Co.

 When Mulch Still Has the Advantage

-Groundcover is not always the better choice.
+Groundcover isn't always the better choice.

 How Do You Add Compost to Groundcover Beds?